Things to Do in Brussels Near Grand Place

 Grand-Place (1 minute walk)

-Late November to early January
+From late November to early January.

-Grand-Place, Bourse, Sainte-Catherine (1 to 10 minutes’ walk)
+Located around the Grand-Place, Bourse, Sainte-Catherine (1 to 10 minutes’ walk)

 Brussels Summer Festival